-With gorgeous beaches, an abundance of restaurants to satisfy even the fussiest tastes (and budgets), cheap bars, a mix of resorts, hotels, and smaller lower-budget bungalow operations, its not surprising that Khao Lak is a tourist mecca.
+With gorgeous beaches, an abundance of restaurants to satisfy even the fussiest tastes and budgets, cheap bars, a mix of resorts, hotels, and smaller lower-budget bungalow operations, its not surprising that Southern Thailand’s Khao Lak is a tourist mecca.

 Not to mention Khao Lak is stretched out along some 20 kilometres of beautiful coastline.